mredenti/modern-cmake/episodes/02-variables.md

 is that the set() command will only overwrite a cache variable if the FORCE keyword is present.
 When used to define cache variables without the FORCE keyword, the set() command conceptually acts more like set-if-not-set.
+- Cache variables allow the user to set variables and options which can be easily overriden from the command line without making changes to the CMakeLists.txt

 ::::::::::::::::::::::::::::::::::::::::::::::::::